daszybak/realtime-log-pipeline/README.md

 ### Observability & Monitoring

-1. **Metrics Collection**: All services emit custom and system metrics to Prometheus
+1. **Metrics Collection**: Alloy scrapes metrics from all services and forwards to Prometheus
-2. **Distributed Tracing**: Request flows tracked end-to-end with OpenTelemetry and Jaeger
+2. **Distributed Tracing**: Services send OTLP traces to Alloy, which exports to Jaeger
-3. **Log Aggregation**: Promtail collects container logs and ships to Loki with smart filtering
+3. **Log Aggregation**: Alloy collects container logs with structured parsing and ships to Loki
+4. **Unified Observability**: Alloy acts as central telemetry collector for all three pillars
-4. **Unified Dashboards**: Grafana provides correlation between metrics, traces, and logs
+5. **Unified Dashboards**: Grafana provides correlation between metrics, traces, and logs with pre-configured datasources
-5. **Alerting**: Prometheus AlertManager for proactive monitoring
+6. **Alerting**: Prometheus AlertManager for proactive monitoring

 ## 🔧 Configuration